trycourier/decode-ep7/README.md

-# decode-ep7
-Scheduled and Recurring Email Notifications with Python
+# Automate Slack and MS Teams Notifications using Go